-Those who understand roofing, know that the benefits of metal roofing far outweigh the cost.
+Those who understand roofing, know that the benefits of metal roofs far outweigh the cost.
 As professionals roofing contractors, we’re here to explain why.

 - Metal Roofs are Durable and Long-Lasting – A traditional asphalt shingle roof will last between 10-20 years.
 A metal roof will last at least three times that long, easily over 50 years.
 This makes it a great choice for a home you’re planning to own for a long time.
 Over its lifetime, metal is basically impenetrable.
 Metal roofs are impervious to fire, rot, wind, hail, lightning, and insect damage.

-- Environmentally Friendly – Metal roofing is 100% recyclable, and new metal roofs are made from recycled material.
+- Environmentally Friendly – Metal roofs are 100% recyclable, and new metal roofs are made from recycled material.
 This creates a zero-waste product that is environmentally friendly.

-- Energy-Efficient – Metal roofs reflect solar radiant heat, which means that heat is not absorbed into your home, and your AC doesn’t have to work as hard to stay cool.
+- Energy-Efficient – Metal roofs reflect solar radiant heat, which means that heat is not absorbed into your home, and you won’t need an AC repair to keep your home cool.
 This can reduce cooling costs by 10-25% and oftentimes even more.

 - Metal Roofs are Stylish – Today’s metal roofs are a far cry from corrugated tin barns.
 They come in an array of shapes, colors, styles, and finishes.
 They have significantly more variety than typical asphalt shingles to complement any style of home.

 - Weight – Metal is one of the most lightweight materials you can put on a roof, which protects the structural integrity of the building.
 Tile weighs in at 750 pounds per square (an area equal to 100 square feet) or concrete can run up to 900 pounds per square.
-Metal roofing runs from 50 to 150 pounds per square.
+Metal roofs run from 50 to 150 pounds per square.

 - Speed & Ease of Roofing Installation – Most metal roofing materials come in multiple-shingle sections or in 12- to 36-inch-wide panels.
 An accomplished roofing contractor can install these quickly which can add up to significant labor savings as well.